-A. List disparities from the above identified populations with disparities (within Medi-Cal, CSS, WET, and PEI's priority/targeted populations).
+A. List disparities from the above identified populations with disparities (within Medi-Cal, CSS, WET, and PEl's priority/targeted populations).

-Mendocino County BHRS identifes our Latino and Native American communities as the largest populations with the most significant underserved ethnic disparities.
+Mendocino County Behavioral Health and Recovery Services identify our Latino and Native American communities as the largest populations with the most significant underserved ethnic disparities.
 In order to address those disparities we have implemented prioritization in our CSS, WET, and PEI plans for Native American and Latino individuals, and we continue to increase our outreach and engagement activities to increase awareness and input on services in all areas.